prajnashankari/feet-and-footwear_androidapp/README.md

 ### 6. Run on Mobile Device

 1. Open the **Expo Go App** on your mobile phone.
-2. Scan the QR code displayed in your terminal or browser.
+2. Scan the QR code displayed in your terminal.
 3. The app will load on your mobile device.

 ---